dotnet-smartcomponents/smartcomponents/docs/local-embeddings.md

 You can only compute similarity within a type.
 That is, an `EmbeddingI1` can be compared to another `EmbeddingI1`, but not to an `EmbeddingF32`.

-To get an embedding in a chosen format, pass it as a generic type to `Embed` or `EmbedRange`.
+To get an embedding in a chosen format, pass it as a generic parameter to `Embed` or `EmbedRange`.
 Examples:

 ```cs
 // To produce a single embedding: